Interactive Math Tools

 Mathematica is used for symbolic computation and complex analysis as well as 2D and 3D graphics and programming.
 Mathematica creates fully customizable, publication-quality, cross-platform electronic and printed documents with professional mathematical typesetting quality, and it also generates Web-ready documents.

-Mathematica (version 10.3.1) is now available as an application only on OCF and SCF Intel x86 CPU production systems. it is not available on Power9/8 systems like Lassen, or Ray.
+Mathematica is available only on OCF and SCF Intel x86 CPU production systems.
+It is not available on Power9/8 systems like Sierra, Lassen, or Ray.

 module load mathematica

 Otherwise, use module load packagename to use a different version.

 After doing this, mathematica commands should be in your path.

 Mathematica offers a choice of two interfaces: a text interface and a GUI interface.
 To use the GUI interface, log on using an X terminal or Xterm simulator and enter: